Frequently Asked Questions

 Note: If you answer “No” to any of the above, please contact lydia@novafarmschool.com to discuss these expectations in greater detail, and determine if this program is a good fit for your camper.
 Any campers who do not contribute to a safe, respectful, and inclusive learning environment will meet with the Farm Camp Director to discuss concerns and work together to form a behavioral plan, and the child’s family will be notified.
 Any child who engages in threatening, intimidating, or intentionally harmful behavior toward any person or animal will be immediately removed from program activities.
 The family will be notified, and the child may be asked to leave Farm Camp.
 Tuition will not be refunded.

-We want to be able to offer this experience to as many kids as we can so that everyone can experience the magic of farm camp!
+• We want to be able to offer this experience to as many kids as we can so that everyone can experience the magic of farm camp!
 With that in mind, we do have a limited number of scholarships available.
+This year, we are also implementing sliding scale pricing at 3 different tiers, which you select at checkout.
 Reach out to Lydia@novafarmschool.com for more information.